bballer09/Mask-RCNN-Pedestrian-Detection/README.md

 * Training on other datasets.
 * Accuracy Improvements.
 * Visualizations and examples.

-You can also [join our team](https://matterport.com/careers/) and help us build even more projects like this one.

 #### MS COCO Requirements:
 To train or test on MS COCO, you'll also need: